luciopaiva/dtls-experiment/README.md

 # DTLS experiment

-This is an experiment to measure the sizes of DTLS messages for different sizes of payloads.
+This is an experiment to measure the final sizes of DTLS messages for different sizes of input payloads.

 ![wireshark](wireshark.png)